Swanfield/chambermanual/pages/theme/theme_existing_pages.md

 1. Pull the changes other people have made (or you have made on other machines),
 1. Make your changes,
-1. Commit your changes regularily and frequently with helpful commit messages.
+1. Commit your changes regularly and frequently with helpful commit messages.
-1. Push your commits regularily (the frequency depends on how your team works).
+1. Push your commits regularly (the frequency depends on how your team works).

 With this particular project you don't want to push changes too many times per day because Github will only update your Github Pages website a few times per day and each push will cause a website update.

 More complicated projects are managed slightly differently.
-Ideally everyone would commit and push their work regularily and frequently.
+Ideally everyone would commit and push their work regularly and frequently.
 However, they would work on their own branches until their work was ready for integration (merging) with the master branch.
 This way, the most important master branch would remain stable at all times and wouldn't be subjected directly to frequent or potentially dodgy commits.

 ## Update Repository